tim-roberts1/tva/website/docs/design/form-control.md

 Form control uses embedded input, textarea or select components.

 - Required fields will use an asterisk following the label text.
-- Optional fields will show "(optional)" following the label.
+- Optional fields will only include the label.
 - An info icon can be placed after the Label to trigger a tooltip explaining the Form Control in more detail.

 ### State